stranger-strings-team/front-codersabordo/README.md

   - [Methodology](#methodology)
 ***
 ## General Information
-Coders a bordo” is a web app/game to help new coders in Factoría F5 revise    and remember important information that is relevant while doing a bootcamp and once it is finished.
+"Coders a bordo” is a web app/game to help new coders in Factoría F5 revise and remember important information that is relevant while doing a bootcamp and once it is finished.

 ***